Atacadão MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

 The description clearly states the tool's purpose: 'Consolidated cash-flow analysis for a whole bank CONNECTION over a period, in ONE call.'
-It specifies that it resolves accounts internally and does not require prior calls to openfinance_list_accounts, distinguishing it from sibling tools like openfinance_list_transactions which likely require per-account calls.
+It distinguishes from sibling tools by explaining it resolves accounts internally, eliminating the need for separate calls to openfinance_list_accounts.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.